Police Information and Vulnerable Sector Checks: Who Can Access your Information and What Can They Do with It?

 Although AB has signed a consent form, the Court found that AB had not meaningfully consented to the disclosure.
 The consent form referred to “police files,” which does not say anything about the kind of information they could release.
 Consent must be informed.
 The imprecision of the consent form made meaningful consent impossible.

 The problem of police access to information is not limited to Alberta.
 Other provinces, including Ontario, have passed legislation to better protect their citizen’s privacy.
 In 2018, Ontario made changes to its criminal check law.
 The Police Record Checks Reform Act restricts the information police can release.
 In particular, the new law restricts police from releasing information other than convictions.
 This law clarifies the information police can release.
 Ontario’s legislation also indicates how long police will hold onto information before it no longer shows on a record check.
 Justice Graesser referred to Ontario’s legislation in his decision.
 The Justice remarked that until Alberta adopts similar laws, employees are at the whim of police about the information disclosed.

 This decision highlights the limitations of the Freedom of Information and Protection of Privacy Act.
 In its current form, this act is unable to protect Albertans from unfair disclosure.
-Police power to release information on suspicions, unproven allegations and non-convictions contradict the presumption of innocence.
+Police power to release information on suspicions, unproven allegations and non-convictions contradicts the presumption of innocence.
 Every person has a right to the presumption of innocence until proven guilty in a court of law.
 This right is confirmed in section 11 of the Canadian Charter.
 Discriminating against people based on unproven allegations violates human rights.
 Vulnerable Sector Checks play an important role in protecting the public.
 However, we must balance this power police against personal privacy rights.

 Know Your Rights